 "Without data you're just another person with an opinion" - W. Edwards Deming

-The MBA has pioneered the management and provision of data and information through flagship projects such as the Marine Life Information Network (MarLIN) and the UK Archive for Marine Species and Habitats Data (DASSH)
+Pioneering the management and provision of data and information through flagship projects such as the Marine Life Information Network (MarLIN), the UK Archive for Marine Species and Habitats Data (DASSH) alongside the digital elements of the National Marine Biological Library has established the MBA as a centre of excellence for the delivery of marine biological data and information.

 The MBA has a rich data portfolio with time series data running from 1903-present including phytoplankton, zooplankton, rocky shore species and larval and adult demersal fish.
 The time-series data from the MBA contributes to the Western Channel Observatory and more details of the MBA’s data holdings are available on request from firstname.lastname@example.org